st3v3nmw/obsidian-spaced-repetition/README.md

-# Concepts Review Obsidian plugin
+# Concepts Review Obsidian Plugin

+Version 0.4.5

-## Note Taking
+## "Philosophy"

 - Notes should be atomic i.e. focus on a single concept.
-- High linking
+- Notes should be highly linked.
 - Reviews should start only after properly understanding a concept.

+## Guide

+### Installation

+### Usage

+#### Right Panel

+- Per day entries are sorted by importance (PageRank)

 ## Spaced Repetition Algorithm

 - Spaced repetition? [basics](https://ncase.me/remember/), [detailed](https://www.gwern.net/Spaced-repetition)
 - The algorithm is a variant of [Anki's algorithm](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html) which is based on the [SM-2 algorithm](https://www.supermemo.com/en/archives1990-2015/english/ol/sm2).
 - It supports binary reviews i.e. a concept is either hard or easy at the time of review.
-- initial ease is weighted depending on the average ease of outgoing links (link_factor), and the base ease.
+- initial ease is weighted (using link_factor) depending on the average ease of linked notes, note importance, and the base ease.
-  - The importance of the difference concepts is determined using the PageRank algorithm
+  - The importance of the difference concepts/notes is determined using the PageRank algorithm
-- If the user reviews a concept as:
+- If the user reviews a concept/note as:
   - easy, the ease increases by 20 and the interval changes to `old_interval * new_ease / 100`
   - hard, the ease decreases by 20 and the interval changes to `old_interval * 0.5`
     - The 0.5 can be modified in settings